emmanueluzodike/Natural_Language_Processing/README.md

 This is a simple chatbot that interfaces with OpenAI / ChatGPT and uses a few NLP techinques such as embedding to store a knowledgebase.
 It also uses NER techinques to store information about individual users

 you can find the [code here](https://github.com/emmanueluzodike/Natural_Language_Processing/blob/main/Chatbot/chatbot.ipynb)

+# Summary

+In this NLP class, I have gained valuable knowledge on various Natural Language Processing techniques used in everyday technology, such as sentiment analysis for filtering negative comments and Named Entity Recognition and POS tagging for user information extraction.
+The course has sparked my interest in exploring more NLP techniques and utilizing them in personal projects and even in a professional setting.
+I am particularly excited about delving into Neural Networks and their applications, not only within NLP but also in other fields.